grdw/viper-client/docs/README.md

                                                                                          ????????????
 ```

-After this is over, we can read bytes from the camera, at the UDPM channel.
+After this is over, we can read bytes from the camera, at another channel, which is the +1 from the RTPC channel.

 ## Parsing responses